MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Warehouse

-A *warehouse* entity captures details about a warehouse, such as its contact information and location.
+A *Warehouse* entity captures details about a warehouse, such as its contact information and location.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|